Dedekind Superrings and Related Concepts: Preliminaries

 It is possible to show that the category $\text{sMod}_R$ is a strict monoidal (abelian) category with ``tensor'' product the usual tensor product ``$\otimes_R$" of supermodules whose unit is given by $R$.
-It is worth mentioning that the functor $\homm_R(M,-)$ is the left-adjoint of the functor $-\otimes_R M$ (see \cite[Chapter 1]{etingof} and \cite[Chapter 6]{westrathesis} for the details).
+It is worth mentioning that the functor $\homm_R(M,-)$ is the left-adjoint of the functor $-\otimes_R M$ (see \cite[Chapter 1]{etingof} and \cite[Chapter 6]{westrathesis}).